fabyo0/IMS/README.md

 # Investors Management System (IMS)

-IMS is a web based systems which aims to facilitate management of Investors in the orgarnization of Mr.Kuku.
+IMS is a web based systems which aims to facilitate management of Investors which can be used by any Investors Organization.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## HOW THE SYSTEMS WORKS